HAM RADIO W9FRZ STATUS

 Please use the sharing buttons!
 Thanks!
 From a reader: Praised by Jesus Christ!
 Thank you for your blog.
 Our small parish needs to find a tennabrae hearse.
 I am searching on ebay and various church supply websites, but I need … Continue reading

 Ex e-litteris nuper a lectore acceptis: Andreas philologus patri Z pacem Christi dicit: Consuetudo est mihi, pater optime, ad primam auroram Laudes offere.
 Cum habitem enim solus, etiam solus precor, ad quas autem preces nuper superadditum est aliquid alium, quod … Continue reading

 QUAERITUR: Fulfilling obligation of the Office when visiting a religious community with their own way of doing things.

-It is my understanding that those ordained to the priesthood are bound by canon law to pray the main hours of the Divine Office daily.
+From a reader: It is my understanding that those ordained to the priesthood are bound by canon law to pray the main hours of the Divine Office daily.
 I think by main hours, it is Matins, Lauds, Sext?, Vespers & Compline.
-However, how come … Continue reading
+However, how … Continue reading

-When the motu proprio came out in 2007, it gave permission for clerics to use the older breviary to fulfill their obligation.
-I belong to the OCDS and many of our members wondered if we could pray the … Continue reading
+From a religious: When the motu proprio came out in 2007, it gave permission for clerics to use the older breviary to fulfill their obligation.
+I belong to the OCDS and many of our members wondered if we could pray … Continue reading

-I am hoping to acquire a set of books for saying the office.
+From a reader: I am hoping to acquire a set of books for saying the office.
 Looking at the Latin options, there seems to be the Liturgiam Horarium, and the Brevarium Romanum (PPXII and Monastic Use).
-Which of these three would … Continue reading
+Which of these three … Continue reading

 WDTPRS POLL & QUAERITUR: Do laypeople who use the older Breviary participate in the Church’s prayer?